 Chapter 1 "Introduction" provides an overall picture of this evaluation.
-It explains why the evaluation is being done, how it will be used, and what decisions will be taken after the evaluation.
+It explains why the evaluation is being done and how it will be used.
 The chapter explains the rationale for choosing the sampling strategy, data sources, and data collection methods based on the nature of the evaluation questions and existing restrictions.
 The Introduction also contains a brief overview of the methods used to process and analyze data, and a description of ethical considerations.